Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

 \subsection{$3$-leaf powers}

-\begin{definition} A graph $G=(V,E)$ is a \emph{$k$-leaf power} if there is a tree $T$ whose leaf set is $V$ and such that $xy\in E$ if and only if the distance in $T$ between leaves $x$ and $y$ is at most $k$, $d_T(x,y)\leqslant k$.
+\begin{definition} For an integer $k$, a graph $G=(V,E)$ is a \emph{$k$-leaf power} if there is a tree $T$ whose leaf set is $V$ and such that $xy\in E$ if and only if the distance in $T$ between leaves $x$ and $y$ is at most $k$, $d_T(x,y)\leqslant k$.
 The tree $T$ is called \emph{root-tree} of $G$. \end{definition}

 The family of $k$-leaf power has been introduced in~\cite{NRT02} in the context of phylogenetic tree reconstruction.
 Forbidden induced subgraph characterizations are known for $k\leqslant 4$.
-In~\cite{BL06}, $3$-leaf powers have been characterized as the graphs resulting from substituting cliques into the vertices of a tree.
+In~\cite{BL06}, $3$-leaf powers have been characterized as the graphs resulting from the substitution of vertices of a tree by cliques.
 This leads to the following alternative characterization (see Figure \ref{fig:3-leaf}).

+\begin{theorem}[$3$-leaf power split tree characterization] A connected graph $G=(V,E)$ is a $3$-leaf power if and only if \begin{enumerate} \item its split tree $ST(G)=(T,\mathcal{F})$ is a clique-star tree ($G$ is distance hereditary); \item the set of star nodes forms a connected subtree of $T$; \item if $u$ is a star node, then the tree-edge $e$ such that $\rho_u(e)$ is the centre of the star, is incident to a leaf or a clique node. \end{enumerate} \end{theorem}